SirSheik/ESP8266_WiFi_v2.x/readme.md

 #### OpenEVSE Status via MQTT

-OpenEVSE can post its status values (e.g. amp, wh, temp1, temp2, temp3, pilot, status) to an MQTT server.
+OpenEVSE can post its status values (e.g. amp, wh, temp1, temp2, temp3, pilot, state) to an MQTT server.
 Data will be published as a sub-topic of base topic.E.g `<base-topic>/amp`.
 Data is published to MQTT every 30s.

 MQTT setup is pre-populated with OpenEnergyMonitor [emonPi default MQTT server credentials](https://guide.openenergymonitor.org/technical/credentials/#mqtt).